VDA5050/VDA5050/VDA5050_EN.md

 - Cybersecurity Measures: Mechanisms, technologies, or processes for secure communication or data protection are not specified.

 # 3 Definitions
-For the purposes of this document, the following terms and definitions apply.
+The following terms and definitions apply for the purposes of this document.
+Terms that are not officially defined by standardization organizations may be interpreted differently in other contexts.

 ## 3.1 Mobile Robot
 A driverless system for material transport primarily in operational settings, controlled by automation independently of their level of autonomy [Source ISO 3691-4]